Air Express Algeria

-Air Express Algeria is an Algerian airline which is dedicated to the Oil and Gas Industry.
-The company is based in Hassi Messaoud (Algeria).
+Air Express Algeria is an Algerian charter airline dedicated to the oil and gas industry.
+The company is based in Hassi Messaoud.

 Air Express Algeria was founded in the year 2002.
-The services provided by the company include transportation of personnel, medical evacuation, VIP transport, and light cargo.
-Based in Hassi Messaoud, Algeria Air Express operates to international standards defined by OGP (Oil and Gas Producers).
+The company's services include personnel transportation, medical evacuation, VIP transport, and light cargo transport.
+Algeria Air Express operates to international standards defined by OGP (Association of Oil and Gas Producers) as well as ICAO regulations.

+In June 2026, the airline was banned from the EU due to "serious safety concerns", according to a report from the European Commission.

 Fleet

-Air Express Algeria operates nine Raytheon Beech 1900D Airliner, and six Let L-410 UVP-E20 aircraft.
-The total fleet of the company consists of 15 aircraft (2025).
+Air Express Algeria operates nine Beechcraft 1900D, and six Let L-410 Turbolet aircraft.
+The airline's total fleet consists of 15 aircraft as of 2025.